crousselle/SwiftOAuth2/README.md

 It is added as a submodule in this repository.

-To use correctly CROAuth2Client, please add it as a submodule :
+To use correctly CROAuth2Client, please add it as a submodule:

-- Import the library :
+- Import the library:
 ```
 git submodule init
 git submodule add git@github.com:crousselle/SwiftOAuth2.git